alexradu04/FTC-SkyStone-Scorer-App/README.md

 A new Flutter project.

-This is a simple app build to keep track of SkyStone scores super efficiently and super fast.
+This is a simple app built to keep track of SkyStone scores super efficiently and super fast.

 ## Features: